backdoer/review-scraper/README.md

 ![review pic](https://github.com/backdoer/Scraper/blob/master/Assets/review.png)

-The reviews are then filtered on whether or not they meet the following criteria:
+Once the reviews are scraped, they are then filtered on whether or not they meet the following criteria:

 * Reviewer says they would recommend dealer
 * Every review category has 5 stars